Skip to main content

 Most adult Chihuahuas weigh 2–6 pounds and stand 5–8 inches tall at the shoulder.

 Chihuahuas are one of the longest-lived dog breeds, with a typical lifespan of 14–16 years.
 With attentive care, some live longer.
+For a comparison of breeds known for long lifespans, see Longer-Lifespan Dogs.

 History & origin